LitRitt/Ignited/README.md

 - Fast Forwarding
     - Speed through slower parts of games by running the game much faster than normal.
     - Easily enable or disable from the pause menu, or optionally with a mapped button on an external controller.
-- Delta Sync
+- Ignited Sync
     - Sync your games, game saves, save states, cheats, controller skins, and controller mappings between devices.
     - View version histories of everything you sync and optionally restore them to earlier versions.
     - Supports both Google Drive and Dropbox.
 - Hold Button
-    - Choose buttons for Delta to hold down on your behalf, freeing up your thumbs to press other buttons instead.
+    - Choose buttons for Ignited to hold down on your behalf, freeing up your thumbs to press other buttons instead.
     - Perfect for games that typically require one button be held down constantly (ex: run button in Mario games, or the A button in Mario Kart).
 - 3D/Haptic Touch
     - Use 3D or Haptic Touch to “peek” at games, save states, and cheat codes.